astronomer/astro-blog/posts/airflow-ray.md

 To convert our ML notebook to an Airflow DAG using the Ray decorator, we completed the following steps:

-1. Add a Ray connection to your cluster to manage Ray cluster URLs and also add Ray params such as `num_cpu` and `num_gpu`.
+1. Add a Ray connection to your cluster to manage Ray cluster URLs

 2. Turn each logical unit of work into its own Python function: